cypress-io/cypress-documentation/source/guides/guides/debugging.md

 - How Cypress runs in the same event loop with your code, keeping debugging less demanding and more understandable
 - How Cypress embraces the standard Developer Tools
 - How and when to use `debugger` and the shorthand {% url `.debug()` debug %} command
-- How to troubleshoot issues with Cypress itself
 {% endnote %}

 # Using `debugger`